rmd13/CShaper/README.md

       |--Util/: utils for training and testing
     ```
 ### Acknowledgement
-We refered to these repositories when implementing the code,
+We referred to these repositories when implementing the code,
 * [brats17](https://github.com/taigw/brats17)
 * [NiftyNet](https://github.com/NifTK/NiftyNet)